mendhak/waveshare-epaper-display/README.md

 This provider will use the same latitude and longitude as specified for the weather provider.

 Warning: YMMV.
 During my testing, I found the weather.gov API would start returning errors and then suddenly work again.

-### VisualCrossing

-Register on VisualCrossing.
-Under Account Details, you should be able to generate an API key.
-Once you have that, simply add it to `env.sh` as shown:

-    export VISUALCROSSING_APIKEY=XXXXXXXXXXXXXXXXXXXXXX